Master MoE routing, load balancing, and the dense-vs-sparse serving tradeoffs behind Mixtral, DeepSeek, and Qwen3.6-style expert models.

 2remote assignments: 3

 3remote rate: 60%Unlike dense models where there's only one FFN per layer, MoE models carry many expert FFNs.
-Fast GPU deployments generally keep those expert weights resident somewhere in the serving pool so routing does not stall on weight fetches.
+Fast GPU deployments generally keep those expert weights resident somewhere in the serving pool so routing doesn't stall on weight fetches.

 MoE training can be more sensitive than training a comparable dense Transformer.
 The top- routing step introduces discontinuities at expert-selection boundaries, and small routing biases can snowball into expert collapse.
 Gradients still flow through the selected experts and their gate weights, but the router is noisier to optimize than a dense FFN.

 To combat this, implementations may add stabilizers.
-Router z-loss[8] penalizes unnecessarily large routing logits; the ST-MoE paper reports improved training stability from this term.
-Router jitter can add exploration pressure early in training.
-The relevant evidence is training loss, routing distribution, overflow, and downstream quality rather than assuming one stabilizer is mandatory for every MoE.
+Router z-loss[9] penalizes unnecessarily large routing logits; the ST-MoE paper reports improved training stability from this term.
+Input jitter is another candidate to test, but ST-MoE's XL-scale ablation improved stability while reducing quality.[9]
+The relevant evidence is training loss, routing distribution, overflow, and downstream quality rather than assuming one stabilizer is free or mandatory for every MoE.

 Large distributed MoE deployments commonly use Expert Parallelism (EP).
 While Tensor Parallelism (TP) splits individual matrix multiplications, EP maps entire experts to specific GPUs.
-The layout below illustrates how a 96-expert model might be distributed across three GPUs, with each device holding a distinct subset of experts while sharing the attention parameters:
+The layout below is deliberately schematic: it illustrates expert ownership and a shared attention path, not one universal sharding plan.
+Real deployments can combine EP with TP, sequence parallelism, data parallelism, and redundant expert placement.
+For example, DeepSeek-V3 describes a decoding layout with TP4 for attention and EP320 for the MoE path.[4]

 1GPU 0: Attention layers (shared) + Experts 0-31